YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 Eric said something about a dedicated administrator, keeping different activities separate and safeguarding my interests.

-“What with these and the current running costs, more investment is required.”
+“What with these and current running costs, more investment is required.”

-Garrett handed me his pad where the sum of money was written.
-It would reduce my savings by almost half.
-The shelf in my mind’s eye was severely depleted.
+Garrett handed me his pad where he had written the sum of money.
+It would reduce my savings by almost half, the shelf in my mind’s eye severely depleted.